Islamic extremism: United Kingdom High Courts' definition

+In 2019, the United States Institute of Peace issued a report on extremism in fragile states, advocating the establishment of a shared understanding, operational framework for prevention, and international cooperation.

 Key influences of radical Islam

 Early Islam

 According to the academic definition of radical Islam, the second condition for something to be called radical Islam, is that it is antigovernmental.
 Consequently, a government is a condition for radical Islam.
 However, even though the peace of Westphalia was established in 1648 and thus introduced the nation state, the writings of the formative centuries of Islamic history are influential to the contemporary writings that were coined radical after the concept of the nation state was established in the Muslim world as well.
 Key influences of radical Islam that stem from early Islam include: